szabgab/slides/git-intro/intro.md

 $ git checkout master
 ```

-* see that the changes have "disappeared"
+* See that the changes have "disappeared".
-* make some other change on the master to README.txt
+* Make some other change on the master to README.txt.
-* see that the two have diverged (use gitk)
+* See that the two have diverged (use `gitk --all`).
-* merge the feature into master
+* Merge the feature into master.

 ```
 $ git merge featurex